Healthcare System in Colombia for Expats

 Necessary Insurance Paperwork for Expats

 You need a visa for Colombia and your cédula number to sign up for an EPS plan.
-However, you can sign up for a plan without the visa, and for that, you only need your passport to buy private health insurance.
-It is also possible to sign up for SURA health insurance, the most popular public health insurance, by yourself.
-However, its forms are in Spanish and a bit complicated, so you may need an expert insurance broker to help you out here.
+However, you can sign up for a plan without a visa, and for that, you only need your passport.
+It is also possible to sign up for SURA health insurance, the most popular public health insurance, on your own.
+However, its forms are in Spanish and a bit complicated, so you may need an insurance broker to help you out.

-Most global nomads and expats usually pay around $85 to $100 monthly as EPS public insurance premiums.
-This cost may go higher for older people and for those who have a pre-existing medical condition.
+Most global nomads and expats usually pay between $95 and $150 per month in EPS public insurance premiums.
+This cost may be higher for older people and those with pre-existing medical conditions.
 Even then, you will find that the healthcare system in Colombia easily costs you 50-70% less than the North American healthcare system – but expats should still purchase a global health plan from one of our top three global providers.

 Best Private International Medical Insurance for Expats in Colombia

 Opting for a private international health insurance plan would mean that you will be able to avail of various benefits apart from the ones that are included in your local plans.
 It would also help you to have access to a wide range of healthcare services from medical specialists or doctors.
-As an expat in Colombia, you can opt for the Cigna Global international health plan, which is a reputed global insurer offering impeccable service and assistance & excellent rates.
-Another great option is the Allianz plan for European expats or the GeoBlue Xplorer for American expats who want a US-based provider.
+As an expat in Colombia, you can opt for the Cigna Global international health plan, a reputable insurer offering impeccable service, assistance & excellent rates.
+Another great option is the Allianz plan for European expats.